rust-console/gba/book/src/ch1/hello1.md

 Marking a read or write as _volatile_ tells the compiler that it really must do that action, and in the exact order that we wrote it out.
 It says that there might even be special hardware side effects going on that the compiler isn't aware of.
-In this case, the Display Control write sets a video mode, and the Video RAM writes set pixels that will show up on the screen.
+In this case, the write to the display control register sets a video mode, and the writes to the Video RAM set pixels that will show up on the screen.

 Similar to "atomic" operations you might have heard about, all volatile operations are enforced to happen in the exact order that you specify them, but